RhinoW/BillySnowMatesWebsite/content/faq/piste-etiquette.md

 7. If you are climbing up the slope, do it at the side - out of the way of oncoming traffic.

-    _Only walk back up hill if its absolutely necessary.
+    _Only walk back up hill if it's absolutely necessary.
 Consider lapping the area again if you have dropped something, or if separated from friends wait in a safe place and call them._

 8. Pay attention to and respect signs, piste markings and out-of-bounds fencing.